-The Connection Agreement called (Aansluitovereenkomst = AO) is applicable to connected parties (industries) connected to the national grid.
-The Connection Code Gas - TSO specify that this type of agreement is a condition for the creation of a physical link between us and the industrial connection.
+The Connection Agreement (Aansluitovereenkomst (AO)) is applicable to the connections of industries connected to GTS’s gas transmission grid.
+The Connection Code Gas TSO specifies that this type of agreement is a condition for the creation of a physical link between GTS and the connection.

-- Connection Agreement called Systeemverbindingsovereenkomst (SVO): applicable to connections between the national gas transmission network and the gas transmission networks of local distribution companies (LDC).
+- The System Connection Agreement (Systeemverbindingsovereenkomst (SVO)): applicable to connections between the national gas transmission network and the gas transmission networks of local distribution companies (LDC)

-- Grid Connection Agreement (GCA): applicable to other connections (such as border stations and storage facilities).
+- The Grid Connection Agreement (GCA): applicable to other connections such as injectors (e.g. of green gas), border stations and storage facilities.

 The different elements of the Connection Agreement (AO)

 The Connection Agreement (AO) is signed by both parties and consists of the following elements:

 - the Agreement